Allday3D/GH03/README.md

 ![Diagram](https://github.com/Allday3D/GH03/blob/master/flow_dashboard.JPG)

 ## Used Hardware
-The project is based on the ENC28J60, placed on a Nano (ATmega328P).
+The project is based on the
+- ENC28J60,

+placed on a

+- Nano (ATmega328P).
--4 way relayboard.
+- 4 way relayboard.
--MP1584EN module.
+- MP1584EN module.
--Four switches (4 buttons and 10K resistors).
+- Four switches (4 buttons and 10K resistors).
--12 volt powersupply.
+- 12 volt powersupply.

 ### Used Libraries
 This project uses libraries and code by different authors: